Redundancy during COVID-19

 Ensure there is a support mechanism in place to assist employees, either a delegated point of contact or perhaps independent support such as counselling for the employees.

 Further to this, the National Careers Service is a useful resource for employees if they are being made redundant.
-A redundancy factsheet with information for employees is also available through the Department for Work and Pensions.
+Redundancy factsheets with information for employees are also available through the Department for Work and Pensions and the Insolvency Service.

 To help businesses understand the different support measures available, the People, Skills and Talent team is here to provide free, impartial support.
 Get in touch on: 0161 237 4128 or email us at BGH@growthco.uk.
 The team can also connect you to our partners for legal guidance.
 Furthermore, navigating the current financial landscape can be challenging.
 If you are based in Greater Manchester or Lancashire and need bespoke financial support, our Access to Finance team is here to offer free and impartial guidance.